laurilehmijoki/s3_website/README.md

 `s3_website` lets you define custom settings for your CloudFront distribution.

-For example, like this you can define a your own TTL and CNAME:
+For example, like this you can define your own TTL and CNAME:

 ```yaml
 cloudfront_distribution_config: